Jamming With Camilla Wynne

-“There needs to be some acidity in there, for sure,” she said, and went on to explain, “One thing that happens when you cook a fruit is it will lose a lot of its acidity, or at least the bright acidity it has when its fresh.
-I like the flavour of cooked fruit, but when you’re trying to recreate a cocktail where they use fresh citrus juice you want that punchy fresh acidic quality, so I use citric acid.”
+“There needs to be some acidity,” Wynne says.
+“When you cook a fruit, it will lose a lot of its acidity, or at least the bright acidity it has when it's fresh.
+I like the flavor of cooked fruit, but when you’re trying to recreate a cocktail where they use fresh citrus juice, you want that punchy fresh acidic quality.”

-A small assortment of preserves and ferments which Camilla had in her apartment.
+A small assortment of preserves and ferments Wynne has in her apartment.

 A version of this article originally appeared in Acid League Magazine Volume 1.